Favorite Photographers

 Paul Schutzer (1930-1967)

-It is utterly tragic that he was killed on assignment during the first day of the Six Day War at the young age of 36.
+Schutzer was tragically killed on assignment during the first day of the Six Day War at the young age of 36.

 More information: